Lpierzina/mylockchaincosmos/README.md

 Receipts and emails include both the hex and base64 forms so users, validators, or third parties can verify or re-hash files using either representation.

 ---

+## 🌟 Why Rust + Cosmos Over Solidity + Ethereum

+Rust-powered CosmWasm on Neutron offers major advantages over Solidity + Ethereum setups:

+🌐 Simpler Architecture

+No complex ERC-4337 account abstraction.

+No bundlers, paymasters, or signature relays needed.

+No wallet setup required: MyLockChainCosmos is fully walletless + fiat-native.

+⚖️ Lower Fees, Real Utility

+Registering a hash costs just ~0.012 NTRN about $0.015 USD , not $10–$50 USD in gas on Ethereum.

+Fees are sponsored by MyLockChain.io so users pay nothing for blockchain registration.

+Makes on-chain notarization actually usable by professionals.

+🔧 Developer Benefits

+Rust offers type safety, compile-time checks, and performance unmatched by Solidity.

+CosmWasm contracts are easier to formally verify.

+Interoperates with any Cosmos chain (via IBC), enabling cross-chain notarization in the future.

+✨ Token Ecosystem

+$ATOM secures the Cosmos Hub.

+$NTRN powers smart contracts on Neutron.

+All MyLockChain activity contributes to growing the Cosmos Interchain.

 ## 🌠 Becoming a Top-Tier DApp in Cosmos
 ## ✈️ Flow Diagram (Mermaid Sequence)